 Clunk could sense our pain; he had the telepathic ability to share our emotions; he kneeled down in front of us, respectful and silent and the dogs that had wandered into the house were all around us now and they too sensed our sorrow and started to moan softly, to bemoan man’s fate.

-That story began in my third book of the Ghama-2 trilogy » The return of the emissaries » and is located in the first half of that book; many events, some of them quite dramatic followed up and you can read it in that book.
+That story began in the third book of my Ghama-2 trilogy ” The return of the emissaries ”, many events, some of them quite dramatic followed up, you will love reading it.
+Just contact me and I will mail you the three books of the trilogy.